 In my youth and onward, I enjoyed studies in piano, classical through modern and pop.
-I played for the school choir and for voice soloists at Ohio Music Competitions, and also played a couple of piano solos there.
+I played for the school choir and for voice soloists at Ohio Music Competitions and played a couple of piano solos there.

-In my youth and onward up to age 14, I studied classical dance (ballet) and had tap lessons for a few years as a young child.
+In my early youth and onward up to somewhere during my fifteenth year, I studied classical dance (ballet) and had tap lessons for a few years as a young child.

-There was a big influence in my life (from my mother) of love of the theater, musicals, and films.
-I also was influenced into my love of folklore and folk music (from my father).
-Studying folklore, I found my fascination for ancient cultures and ancient mythologies; for instance, I like to think of myself as an amateur (albeit armchair) Egyptologist.
+There was a big influence in my life (from my mother) of love of the theater, musicals, and films; there was a big influence in my life (from my father) of love of folklore and folk music Studying folklore, I found my fascination for ancient cultures and ancient mythologies; for instance, I like to think of myself as an amateur (armchair) Egyptologist.

-I used to want to study film making and screenplay writing at the LA Film Institute, but there i. s only so much time one has in any 24 hours or in a whole life, so it went to the wayside where it still lives, but as a daydream only.
+I used to want to study film making and screenplay writing at the LA Film Institute, but there is only so much time one has in any 24 hours or in any whole life, so I never got around to it and so it went to the wayside where it still lives, but as a daydream only.

 I have worked with music with children in preschools and developed music curriculum and music and movement sessions.